agni-datta/csLaTeX/eudoxus/README.md

 - The `tcs` option requires `tcscrypto.sty` (from the `tcscrypto` package in this repository) to be on the TeX search path.
 If it is absent, `eudoxus` emits a warning and skips it.
 - `geometry` is loaded under the default `layout` mode.
 If your class already sets page dimensions (e.g. `amsart` with custom geometry), pass `nolayout` to suppress it.
 - Loads `babel` without language options.
 Choose document languages through the class options or load `babel` explicitly before `eudoxus`.
+- When theorem support is enabled, `eudoxus` loads plain `amsthm` directly.
+It does not use `ntheorem` or `thmtools` outside the separate `siam` compatibility mode, where the SIAM class remains responsible for its own theorem system.

 ### Usage